apache/trafficcontrol/docs/source/development/traffic_ops.rst

 .. option:: -i DIR, --fill DIR

-		Insert data into `to` server with data this directory
+		Insert data into `to` server with data in this directory

 		.. note:: Mutually exclusive with :option:`-d`/:option:`--dump`